Computer-Aided Specification and Design Tools — IEC 61508

 1. Capture safety requirements in a requirements tool and link them to hazards and acceptance criteria.

-2. Model sensor processing and shutdown logic in a state-based/model-based tool; auto-check for unreachable states and missing transitions.
+2. Model sensor processing and shutdown logic in a state-based or model-based tool.
+Auto-check for unreachable states and missing transitions.

 3. Document data entities (sensors, votes, alarms) in an ERA model to clarify ownership and interface contracts.

-4. Generate traceability & coverage reports for the assessor.
+4. Generate traceability and coverage reports for the assessor.

 Quality criteria

-• Clarity & semantics: Notation is defined; every model element and requirement is unambiguous and reviewable by domain experts.
+• Clarity and semantics: Notation is defined.
+Every model element and requirement is unambiguous and reviewable by domain experts.

-• Completeness & consistency: Automated checks show no missing cases, no contradictions, and no orphaned or duplicate items.
+• Completeness and consistency: Automated checks show no missing cases, no contradictions, and no orphaned or duplicate items.

 • Traceability: End-to-end links (hazard → safety requirement → design element → verification) are complete and current.